brettz9/asyouwish/README.md

 (which is for page-worker content scripts).

-3. While it would be convenient to drop it, I decided to require the full "sdk/" path for consumers of low-level APIs since usage without it is to be deprecated (and perhaps low-level APIs may be more subject to change (and be browser-specific) anyways).
+3. While it would be convenient to drop it, I decided to require the full "sdk/" path for consumers of all APIs since usage without it is to be deprecated.

 4. Although we could potentially i18n-ize short priv names (and sort accordingly), since the tooltip gives the description, and since these